 - Next, I located a node nearest the desired branch position.
 Nodes are the almost-imperceptible thickening of the trunk located between leaves.

 This is called fiddle leaf fig notching.
 Notching a fiddle leaf fig tree encourages the tree to develop a branch at that location.
+Click here for the full notching tutorial video.

 - First, locate the newest growth on top of your fiddle leaf fig plant.